 While thus reflecting, I feel compelled to look to a First Cause having an intelligent mind ... and I deserve to be called a Theist....
 But then arises the doubt can the mind of man, which has, as I fully believe, been developed from a mind as low as that possessed by the lowest animals, be trusted when it draws such grand conclusions?
 [This passage is quoted fully in Wikipedia and comes from the Autobiography, in a section subheaded Religious Belief

-[Another writer has written, In Human, All Too Human, Nietzsche points out that since Darwin we are all committed to the proposition that the human mind is simply the result of nature.
+Another writer has written, In Human, All Too Human, Nietzsche points out that since Darwin we are all committed to the proposition that the human mind is simply the result of nature.
 In this respect, Nietzsche is anticipating the work of the founding father of psychology, Sigmund Freud.
 The point, explains Nietzsche, is this: if the human mind is simply the result of nature, then all the thoughts in the human mind must be the result of nature, which implies that all morality, art, religion, and even the quest for truth are chance inventions of nature.
 We have eliminated God, yet not faced up to the implications.
-(Ian S. Markham Against Atheism: Why Dawkins, Hitchens, and Harris Are Fundamentally Wrong (Oxford: John Wiley & Sons, Ltd., 2010), page 33.
+(Ian S. Markham, Against Atheism: Why Dawkins, Hitchens, and Harris Are Fundamentally Wrong (Oxford: John Wiley & Sons, Ltd., 2010), page 33.
 Markham is the dean and president of Virginia Theological Seminary (Episcopal) and professor of theology and ethics.
 Although no citation to Nietzsche is given in the book, in a message to me, he states that the important relevant passages are Sections 11, 18, and 32.
 In his book Truth and the Reality of God: An Essay in Natural Theology he further develops the idea that a realist account of truth presupposes the existence of God.